Residential conversion of a protected barn

 The natural palette of materials is precisely detailed to offer a refined but minimal lining, with an emphasis on the control of material intersection.
 This attention to detail is enhanced by the quality of the craftsmanship in every finish, be it the leather wrapped joinery, the shadow lines, the acoustic panelling or the oak staircase, nothing has been left to chance.

-The result is a heavily insulated, robust and energy efficient home that carefully weaves itself between the historic voids of the original building.
-The barn presents a soft and modest face to the exterior, but makes a bold statement internally full of the charm and character the building deserves.
-Testament to the talented craftsmen and a client who made the commitment to invest in true quality.
+The result is a heavily insulated, robust and energy-efficient home that carefully weaves itself between the historic voids of the original building.
+The barn presents a soft and modest face to the exterior, but makes a bold statement internally, full of the charm and character the building deserves.
+It is a testament to talented craftsmanship and a client who made the commitment to invest in true quality.